 But enough about that, as I’m sure you’re wondering exactly what makes this the ‘definitive version’.
 Well, I’d say the “huge new campaign featuring 50 levels”, “five bosses, crazy bonus levels” and “new gameplay mechanics”, along with “well-hidden super secret stuff and a slew of unlockable extra modes” certainly warrants such a label.
 There are also 150 medals and a bunch of trophies to collect, because, PlayStation® game, ya know?

-Those without a console haven’t been forgotten, as Futuridium EP is available for Windows, Mac and Linux from Desura ($0) and iOS ($1.99).
-But… as far as the Deluxe enhancements/additions go, well, I managed to get a quote straight from the dev: “At the moment there are no plan to integrate the extra PS4/PSVita content on PC/Mac/iOS”, which is darn shame if you ask me.
+Those without a console haven’t been forgotten, as Futuridium EP is available for Windows, Mac, and Linux from Desura ($0) and iOS ($1.99).
+But… as far as the Deluxe enhancements/additions go, well, I managed to get a quote straight from the dev: “At the moment there are no plan to integrate the extra PS4/PSVita content on PC/Mac/iOS”, which is a darn shame if you ask me.

 I’m gonna remain hopeful though, since “at the moment” doesn’t translate to “never gonna happen”.
 Not that the free version isn’t awesome in its own right, mind you, and… word has it they’ll be putting it on Steam later this year – still free.
 Besides, the original is a pretty darn awesome game in its own right, and you can’t argue with the lack of a price tag!